IBM/materials/README.md

 # Introduction to IBM's Foundation Models for Materials

 Welcome to IBM's series of large foundation models for sustainable materials.
-Our models span a variety of representations and modalities, including SMILES, SELFIES, atom positions, 3D density grids, molecular graphs, and other formats.
+Our models span a variety of representations and modalities, including SMILES, SELFIES, 3D atom positions, 3D density grids, molecular graphs, and other formats.
 These models are designed to support and advance research in materials science and chemistry.

 ## Collaboration and Community

 We strongly believe in the power of collaboration and community-driven development to propel AI forward.
 As such, we will be releasing our latest open innovations on this IBM GitHub organization page, with model weights available on our Hugging Face organization.
-We hope that the AI community will find our efforts useful and that our models will help fuel their research and innovation in the field of materials science.
+We hope that the AI community will find our efforts useful and that our models help advance research and innovation in materials science.

 ## Repository Structure